-Yes, it takes courage to live in cancer’s shadow, but it’s not something we just have to reach way down deep into ourselves and find.
+Yes, it takes courage to live with life’s trials, but it’s not something we just have to reach way down deep into ourselves and find.
 No, instead, it’s power we receive from God to be strong even when we are weak.

 I love psychiatrist M. Scott Peck’s thoughts on courage: “The absence of fear is not courage; the absence of fear is some kind of brain damage.
 Courage is the capacity to go ahead in spite of the fear, or in spite of the pain.”*

 Whenever I place my faith in God, I find courage.
 I don’t need luck, natural bravery, or a trip to the Wizard of Oz!
 You don’t need a lot of faith to find courage, but you do need to place your faith in the only One who can meet your deepest needs.

 These things I have spoken to you, so that in Me you may have peace.
 In the world you have tribulation, but take courage: I have overcome the world.–Jesus speaking in John 16:33

 Do not be afraid or discouraged, for the Lord will personally go ahead of you.
 He will be with you; he will neither fail you nor abandon you.– Deuteronomy 31:8